Ways To Improve Your Social Prospects Before You Try Meeting Anyone

 Explore your city or town and learn what's fun to do

-People who have friends naturally know these things.
+People with decent social lives usually have a pretty good grasp of what's going on in their community.
 They know cheap places to eat after a late night out.
 They know about neat, obscure festivals that pass through town.
-They know when a cool little band is playing at a hole in the wall bar.
-They know about quirky little coffee houses or days when you can get cheap tickets to sporting events.
+They know when a good band is playing at a hole in the wall bar.
+They know about quirky coffee houses or days when you can get cheap tickets to sporting events.

-Take some time to learn all this stuff for yourself.
+Take some time to learn the ins and outs of your city for yourself.
 It'll come in handy when you start hanging around people.
 You'll easily be able to suggest things to do, instead of being relatively clueless.
-You'll also likely become a more interesting person in the process of learning about all this stuff.
+You'll also likely become a more interesting person in the process of learning about it all.

 Get an outside life of your own

-Building on previous points.
-Get out of the house for its own sake.
-Get out to learn about your immediate surroundings.
-Also, try to get an actual life going that requires you to be outside of your residence.
+Building on previous points: Get out of the house for its own sake.
+Learn about your immediate surroundings.
+Also, try to get an actual life going that requires you to be outside of your place.
 Join a gym.
-Join classes.
-See bands.
-Get into the habit of reading at a coffee shop instead of indoors.
-Participate in an activity that you can do around, and alongside other people, but without having to interact with them if you're not up to it yet.
+Sign up for classes.
+See plays or bands.
+Try reading or working at a coffee shop instead of at home.
+Participate in an activity that you can do around and alongside other people, but without having to interact with them, if you're not up to it yet.
 Make a plan to check out a new bar every weekend.
 If you hate going alone, just drop in for a couple of minutes and then leave.
 If you don't like bars, do it with something else like restaurants or comedy clubs.

 Odds are good all of this will put you in the position to meet some new people.
-Even if it doesn't, you should enjoy the activities for their own sake.
+Even if it doesn't, you should enjoy the activities for their own sake, and you'll be doing things to make you more interesting and experienced with life.
 If nothing else, doing this should help pull you out of your rut and help stop you from seeing yourself as a loser who sits around at home all the time.